Blender vs Mixer (Differences & When to Use)

 Common Blender Uses:

-For instance, if you were making a smoothie, using a blender is your best option.
-A blender is strong enough to crush the ice and fruits you are putting into your smoothie.
+For instance, if you are making a smoothie or a pesto sauce, using a blender is your best option.
+A blender is strong enough to crush the ice and fruits you are putting into your smoothie and smoothly blend the nuts in a pesto.

 These machines are also useful for creating dips, and milkshakes.